uxkjaer/ui5-middleware-onelogin/README.md

 Middleware for [ui5-server](https://github.com/SAP/ui5-server), enabling a generic login support.

 The middleware will on first request try to login with the provided credentials and save the cookie for further requests.
 This uses playwright in a headless mode to run the login process.
 The first request will take longer.

 This has been tested with Azure AD, Google, OpenAM and the SAP Gateway login pages.

+Merge requests with other login handlers are more than welcome via pull request.

 ## Install